patrick095/mail-listener/readme.md

 Mail-listener5 library for node.js.
 Get notification when new email arrived to inbox or when message metadata (e.g. flags) changes externally.
 Uses IMAP protocol.

 ## Version Notes
-THIS PACKAGE IS STILL UNDERGOING MORE THOROUGH TESTING AND IMPROVEMENT.
-Expect further commits as functionality is added. :-)

 This package has several improvements and fixes over the mail-listener2 & mail-listener4.
 Most of the improvements are designed to improve security & usability, plus avoid deprecation warnings.
 The previous mail-listener packages used a now-deprecated version of MailParser and unsafe buffer constructors (see change notes below).

 This package uses the simpleParser function in NodeMailer.
 This parser is easier to implement & provides a Mail object from which any needed attributes can be extracted.
 However, it is more resource-intensive when it comes to larger emails, as attachments are not handled as streams, but rather are buffered in memory.
 In a future version, I plan to reintroduce the ability to stream attachments directly (rather than buffering them) so that larger attachments can be processed with fewer resources.

 Change notes:
+  - v2.1.0:
+    - Updating dependencies to new versions (fixes [Issue #35](https://github.com/MateMalice/mail-listener2/issues/35), [Issue #36](https://github.com/MateMalice/mail-listener2/issues/36) and Snyk security findings).
+    - Improvements to email attribute handling as per the suggestions in [Issue #28](https://github.com/MateMalice/mail-listener2/issues/28).
+    - Error handling fixes (fix for [Issue #33](https://github.com/MateMalice/mail-listener2/issues/33)).
+  - Changes from mail-listener4:
      - Updating dependencies to newer versions, with security enhancements, etc. The previous mail-listeners all used now-deprecated versions of dependencies, many of which posed security problems as they used unsafe Buffer constructors (e.g. new Buffer() - see https://nodejs.org/en/docs/guides/buffer-constructor-deprecation/).
     - Updating code to use ES6 classes.
 The previous version used util.inherits(), which is now discouraged (see https://nodejs.org/dist/latest-v10.x/docs/api/util.html#util_util_inherits_constructor_superconstructor).
     - Updating code to use lexical variable declarations where appropriate.
     - Updating code to use ES6 arrow functions within methods where appropriate.
     - Updating test.js to use environment variables for credentials, etc (see new [Testing](#Testing) section below).

 We are using these libraries: [node-imap](https://github.com/mscdex/node-imap), [mailparser](https://github.com/andris9/mailparser).